Riversamet/Medical_Data_Visualizer/README.md

 ## Import data and engineer features

 All data is imported from freeCodeCamp.
-The "overweight" categorical feature is added to denote whether a patient is overweight or not, determined via a BMI threshold.
+The "overweight" categorical feature is added to denote whether a patient is overweight or not, determined using a body mass index threshold.
 Risk-based feature values are also normalized so that each becomes a binary indicator of risk level to the patient (0 as good, 1 as bad).

 ## Categorical plot

-A categorical plot is used to show differences in risk levels from a variety of different features on patients that possess cardiovascular disease vs. patients who don't.
+A categorical plot is used to show differences in health risk levels from a variety of different behavioral and physiological attributes on patients that possess cardiovascular disease vs. patients who don't.

-Data is reshaped using pandas, variables are renamed for clarity, and a categorical plot is made using seaborn.
+Data is reshaped using pandas, variables are renamed for clarity, and the categorical plot is made using seaborn.

 ## Heatmap

-A heatmap is used to visualize correlation between risk features and outcomes from the dataset.
+A heatmap is used to visualize correlation between behavioral and physiological features and outcomes from the dataset.

 First, outliers and patients with implausible medical results are removed, followed by heatmap generation using seaborn.